-After enjoying pumpkin protein baked oatmeal and then apple cinnamon baked oatmeal, I was still craving more flavors and came up with this one… Double berry baked oatmeal!
+After enjoying apple cinnamon baked oatmeal, I was still craving more flavors and came up with this one… Double berry baked oatmeal!
 With blueberries and strawberries, plus some added zero-calorie sweetener, it feels like eating dessert for breakfast.
-Yet, at the same time, it gives you 30 grams of protein, and only 395 calories for a very generous, filling portion.
+Yet, at the same time, this berry oatmeal bake gives you 30 grams of protein, and only 395 calories for a very generous, filling portion.

-Double berry baked oatmeal is moist and soft, you can cut it into slices with a knife and eat it with a fork.
+My double berry baked oatmeal recipe is moist and soft, you can cut it into slices with a knife and eat it with a fork.
 This great texture often gets people enjoying oatmeal baked even if they’re not usually oatmeal eaters.

-After a lot of failed experiments, I finally figured out how to get baked oatmeal to the exact texture I wanted and I created our Burn the Fat, Feed the Muscle pumpkin baked oatmeal and apple cinnamon baked oatmeal (both protein-spiked, of course).
+After a lot of failed experiments, I finally figured out how to get baked oatmeal to the exact texture I wanted and I created our Burn the Fat, Feed the Muscle apple cinnamon baked oatmeal (both protein-spiked, of course).

 Of course, you can adjust the amount of liquid ingredients (milk in particular) and the ratio of liquid to dry to get the kind of texture you prefer.
 I was thinking, since I used water in my basic microwave oatmeal, that you could use water in this one too instead of milk, but I’m pretty sure the milk adds more creaminess.
 Plus it adds a little more protein.